What are Health Navigators?

 What are their roles?

-There are 4 types of health navigators- Clinical, Outreach and Enrollment, Neighborhood, and Community Health Navigators.
+There are 4 types of health navigators- Clinical, Outreach and Enrollment, School, and Community Health Navigators.

 Clinical Health Navigators work with individuals in the clinic setting.